ArslanManasra/udicityProject-Evaluat-/README.md

 # Evaluate A News Article with Natural Language Processing

-4th project at [Udacity](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011) Front End Web Developer Nanodegree program.
+4th project in the [Udacity](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011) Front-End Web Developer Nanodegree program.

-This project aims to build a web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites.
-When a user submits a URL of an article, the web page then dispalys sentiment analysis returned from [meaningcloud API](https://www.meaningcloud.com/products/sentiment-analysis), based on the contents of the article.
+This project focuses on creating a web application that allows users to analyze the sentiment of articles or blog posts from other websites using Natural Language Processing (NLP).
+Users can input a URL of an article, and the page will display the sentiment analysis results provided by the [MeaningCloud API](https://www.meaningcloud.com/products/sentiment-analysis), based on the article's content.

-## Build Tools
+## Tools and Technologies Used
 * HTML
 * CSS
 * JavaScript
-* Node
+* Node.js
-* Express
+* Express.js
 * Webpack
-* meaningcloud API
+* MeaningCloud API
 * Jest
 * Workbox

-## Installation
+## Steps to Set Up

-Make sure Node and npm are installed from the terminal.
+Ensure that Node.js and npm are installed on your system.
+Check their versions using:
 ```
 node -v
 npm -v
 ```

-1. Move to the project folder
+### 1. Navigate to the Project Directory
 ```
-cd <project directory>
+cd <project-folder>
 ```

-2. Clone the repo
+### 2. Clone the Repository
 ```
-git clone <repo>
+git clone <repository-url>
 ```

-3. Install npm
+### 3. Install npm Dependencies
 ```
 npm install
 ```

-4. Install loaders and plugins
+### 4. Install Necessary Loaders and Plugins
+Install the required packages for your chosen development mode:
 ```
-# Choose the necessary installation for your development mode
 npm i -D @babel/core @babel/preset-env babel-loader
 npm i -D style-loader node-sass css-loader sass-loader
 npm i -D clean-webpack-plugin